2023 Best Health Sciences & Services Bachelor's Degree Trade Schools in Illinois

 Health Science majors at DePaul take out an average of $25,281 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $602, based on a 10-year repayment plan.

 Elmhurst University ranked #6 on this year’s Best Health Sciences & Services Bachelor’s Degree Trade Schools in Illinois list.
-Located in the large suburb of Elmhurst, Elmhurst is a private not-for-profit school with a small student population.
+Located in the large suburb of Elmhurst, Elmhurst is a private not-for-profit college with a small student population.

 With a ranking of #7, Roosevelt University did quite well on this year’s best schools for health sciences & services students working on their bachelor’s degree.
-Located in the city of Chicago, Roosevelt is a private not-for-profit school with a small student population.
+Located in the city of Chicago, Roosevelt is a private not-for-profit college with a small student population.

-Quincy University landed the #8 spot in the 2023 rankings for the best bachelor’s degree health sciences & services programs.
+With a ranking of #8, Quincy University did quite well on this year’s best schools for health sciences & services students working on their bachelor’s degree.
 Quincy U is a small private not-for-profit school located in the remote town of Quincy.

 Read full report on Health Sciences & Services at Quincy University